lucacri/rancher-article/rancher.md

 ![Rancher](/images/rancher.png "Rancher")

-The main issue with Docker is that, while network connectivity between container on the same server is very easy (and secure), connecting multiple servers together is a nightmare.
+The main issue with Docker is that, while network connectivity between containers on the same server is very easy (and secure), connecting multiple servers together is a nightmare.
 That is, until you use Rancher!
 For [PayPer Trail](https://paypertrail.com) we have servers all over the world (UK, CN, ES, you name it!), under different providers, which before Rancher would have required countless hours of set up to create a barely stable mesh network.

 Rancher creates a mesh network over a secure SSH tunnel between each host, so you'll never have to worry about IPs, iptables, etc again!